Lokgic/diss-repo/test.md

 More importantly, knowledge about these logical probability relations are acquired through perception.
 This aspect of Keynes's thought is deeply rooted in the epistemological views of Bertrand Russell, who articulates the idea of the distinction knowledge by acquaintance and by description.
 The notion of acquaintance is characterized by Keynes as follows:

 > We start from things, of various classes, with which we have, what I choose to call without reference to other uses of this term, direct acquaintance.
 Acquaintance with such things does not in itself constitute knowledge, although knowledge arises out of acquaintance with them.
-The most important classes of things with which we have direct acquaintance are our own sensations, which we may be said to experience, the ideas or meanings, about which we have thoughts and which we may be said to understand, and facts or characteristics or relations of sense-data or meanings, which we may be said to perceive;—experience, understanding, and perception being three forms of direct acquaintance.[@keynes, 11]
+The most important classes of things with which we have direct acquaintance are our own sensations, which we may be said to experience, the ideas or meanings, about which we have thoughts and which we may be said to understand, and facts or characteristics or relations of sense-data or meanings, which we may be said to perceive;--experience, understanding, and perception being three forms of direct acquaintance.[@keynes, 11]

 A common example of this sort of knowledge is our sense perception of color, to which Keynes also appeals:

->From acquaintance with a sensation of yellow I can pass directly to a knowledge of the proposition “I have a sensation of yellow.”
-From acquaintance with a sensation of yellow and with the meanings of “yellow,” “colour,” “existence,” I may be able to pass to a direct knowledge of the propositions “I understand the meaning of yellow,” “my sensation of yellow exists,” “yellow is a colour.”[@keynes, 12]
+>From acquaintance with a sensation of yellow I can pass directly to a knowledge of the proposition "I have a sensation of yellow."
+From acquaintance with a sensation of yellow and with the meanings of "yellow," "colour," "existence," I may be able to pass to a direct knowledge of the propositions "I understand the meaning of yellow," "my sensation of yellow exists," "yellow is a colour."[@keynes, 12]

 But, for Keynes, acquaintance yields not only knowledge of the senses, but also of logical relations: